Architecture & Morality: Background

 "Souvenir" was the first track to be written for the album.
-"Sealand" was named after the Royal Air Force Sealand base on the Wirral, although the song is actually about an oil refinery; it is also a nod to the Neu! song, "Seeland".
+"Sealand" was named after the Royal Air Force's Sealand base on the Wirral; it is also a nod to the Neu! song "Seeland".
 The sample-heavy title track was compiled in the studio over a three-day period.
-"The Beginning and the End" was an older composition that the band had attempted to record previously, but had shelved due to being unsatisfied with the results.
+"The Beginning and the End" was an older composition that the band had previously attempted to record but had shelved due to being unsatisfied with the results.
 The songs avoided the verse-chorus-verse format, utilising lengthy instrumental passages and substituting choruses with synthesizer lines.
 Lyrics were largely inspired by historical figures and events, including Joan of Arc, after whom two songs were named.
-The tenth through sixteenth tracks of the remastered edition are bonus tracks and were B-sides from the album's three singles, except "Gravity Never Failed", which was an out-take from the Architecture & Morality sessions (its original title, "Georgia", was transferred to another song on the record).
+The tenth-through-sixteenth tracks of the remastered edition are bonus tracks and were B-sides from the album's three singles – except for "Gravity Never Failed", which was an out-take from the Architecture & Morality sessions (its original title, "Georgia", was transferred to another song on the record).
 This track was envisaged as a single, but was not released until it featured as the B-side of "Dreaming" (1988).
 "Of All the Things We've Made", and a completed version of "The Romance of the Telescope (Unfinished)", would appear on OMD's next album, Dazzle Ships (1983).

 The cover artwork was produced by Peter Saville and associate Brett Wickens.
 Inspirations included "art movements like The Circle, and... mid-century iconic furniture like [Le] Corbusier and [Alvar] Aalto".

 Singles

 Architecture & Morality yielded three singles, all of which reached the top five of the UK Singles Chart: "Souvenir" (number three), "Joan of Arc" (number five), and "Maid of Orleans (The Waltz Joan of Arc)" (number four), a retitled "Joan of Arc (Maid of Orleans)".
 Two singles were also successful in a variety of territories, with "Souvenir" and "Maid of Orleans" each charting at number one in various European countries; the latter became Germany's biggest-selling single of 1982.
 "Joan of Arc" was only released in the UK.
 The three singles sold eight million copies combined.

-Dindisc proposed "She's Leaving" as a fourth single but the group refused, believing this would over-exploit the album; the label did proceed with a small-scale release in the Benelux region.
+Dindisc proposed "She's Leaving" as a fourth single, but the group refused, believing this would over-exploit the album; the label did proceed with a small-scale release in the Benelux region.
 OMD later regretted their decision, attributing it to being young and pretentious.
+Classic Pop described "She's Leaving" as "the great OMD single that never was".